Haapi

-Haapi, also Haip and Ha'ip was a commissioner of the 1350–1335 BC Amarna letters correspondence.
+Haapi, also Haip and Ha'ip was a commissioner mentioned in the 1350–1335 BC Amarna letters correspondence.
 The name "Hapi" in Egyptian is the name for the Nile god Hapi.

 Haapi is referenced in 3 letters from the Byblos-(Gubla) corpus of the prolific writer Rib-Hadda, of 68 letters.
 Haapi is also referenced in letter EA 149 of Abimilku of Tyre-(Surru), (EA for 'el Amarna').

 The following letters are referenced to Haapi/Ha'ip: